High-Fidelity Qutrit Entangling Gates for Superconducting Circuits: Introduction

 The most commonly used qubit in superconducting circuits \cite{blais2021circuit}, the transmon \cite{PhysRevA.76.042319}, is well suited to be operated as a qutrit due to its weak anharmonicity.
 Technical advancements in microwave engineering and improved fabrication techniques have increased transmon coherence times \cite{irfan-materials}, enabling coherent control of the full qutrit Hilbert space.
 Furthermore, dispersive readout can be used for high-fidelity single shot qutrit readout \cite{PhysRevLett.105.223601}.
 In addition, high-fidelity single qutrit operations \cite{PhysRevLett.126.210504, PhysRevLett.125.180504}, quantum information scrambling \cite{scrambling}, compact decompositions of multi-qubit gates \cite{ lanyon2009simplifying,fedorov2012implementation, song2017continuous, https://doi.org/10.48550/arxiv.2108.01652}, and improved qubit readout \cite{esp} have all been demonstrated using transmons as qutrits.
-Nonetheless, past qutrit entangling gates in transmons have been limited by relying on either a slow, static interaction or an interaction that restricts the entanglement to only a subspace of the qutrit.
+Nonetheless, past qutrit entangling gates in transmons have been limited by relying on either a slow, static interaction which can only be sped up at the expense of increased quantum crosstalk on the qutrit processor or an interaction that restricts the entanglement to only a subspace of the qutrit.

 In this work, we characterize the differential AC Stark shift \cite{brad, sizzle, PhysRevResearch.4.023040, PhysRevA.102.062408} on two fixed frequency transmon qutrits with static coupling and leverage it to generate dynamic qutrit entangling phases.
+The tunable nature of this entangling interaction enables a large on/off ratio, allowing for future high-fidelity, simultaneous single-qutrit and two-qutrit operations in transmon qutrit processors.
 With this interaction, we engineer the ternary controlled-Z gate (CZ) and its inverse (CZ$^\dag$).
-Both gates performed in our work are universal for ternary computation and Clifford gates needed for QEC in qutrits.
+Both gates performed in our work are universal for ternary computation, maximally entangling, and Clifford gates needed for QEC in qutrits.
 We achieve an estimated process fidelity of 97.3(1)\% and 95.2(3)\% for the CZ$^\dag$ and CZ respectively, measured using cycle benchmarking \cite{cb} and our generalization of the cross-entropy benchmarking routine \cite{XEB}.
 The fidelity of the CZ$^\dag$ represents a factor of 4 reduction in infidelity over previous two qutrit transmon gates \cite{scrambling,PhysRevLett.126.210504}.
 Finally, we numerically demonstrate that our gate scheme is efficient for generating additional two-qutrit Clifford gates.